Summer is live at Interlochen!

 Can my child have a cell phone, laptop, desktop computer, or iPod at Interlochen?

 Interlochen Arts Camp is a busy and intense program of a quality that is best experienced without the distraction of cell phones; we recommend leaving them at home if they are not needed while traveling.
 Students who choose to have phones at Interlochen will be able to us them on a limited basis at designated times and in designated locations that will be explained after arrival.
-Cell phones are not allowed on campus during the day.
-Public telephones are available on campus and require a phone card.
+Cell phone use and policies depend on the age of the student.
+Public telephones are available at headquarters and may be used on a limited basis at no charge.
 In the event of an emergency on campus, Interlochen staff will provide telephone access to students.
 In the event of an emergency at home, parents can reach students through the campus switchboard at 231.276.7200.

 Laptops are not allowed – with the exception of students who are participating in Intermediate or High School Creative Writing, High School Film & New Media, or High School Music Composition programs.